Haggle1996/RevolutionPack/_posts/articles/2015-01-01-game-changes.md

 - Cauldron requires steel plates
 - Bucket requires steel plates
 - Hopper requires steel plates

+##Void Monster
+- Void monster doesn't spawn in The End, Spectral World, Deep Dark, and The Last Millenium
 - Iron bars require HSLA Steel shafts in a RailCraft Rolling Machine
 - Anvil requires HSLA Blocks

+##Zombie Awareness
+- Zombies are not attracted to light or sound
+- Extra zombies spawn on the surface
+- Removed the chance for baby zombies to spawn
+- Zombies do not summon help